Hair dryer

 Dual fuel inverter heat pump

 A dual-fuel inverter heat pump pairs an electric heat pump with a gas furnace.
 The heat pump handles efficient heating and cooling most of the year, while the furnace is available for colder conditions or backup operation.
+That is one of the strongest ways to chase lower bills without giving up backup confidence.

-Variable output can reduce wasted full-speed operation.
+Variable output can reduce wasted full-speed operation and lower bills compared with older one-stage equipment.

 Lower-speed operation usually sounds calmer inside and outside.